Govind-sujith/CS661_group_11/README.md

     ```
     The first time you run this, it will take a few minutes to download and build everything.
 Subsequent runs will be much faster.

     The API will be available at `http://localhost:8000`.
-You can see the interactive documentation at `http://localhost:8000/docs`.
+You can see the interactive documentation at `http://localhost:8000/docs`.Also take a look at http://localhost:8000/redoc

 4.  **Load the Database (First-time setup only):**
     While the command above is running, open a **new, separate terminal window(if using vscode there is split terminal option check it)**.
 Navigate to the same project folder (`cd CS661_group_11/backend`).
 Run this command: